Our Lady of Awaiting: Middle Ages

-Since the early Christian era, the inhabitants of Maghdouché have venerated the cave where the Virgin Mary rested while she waited for her son, Jesus to finish preaching in Sidon.
+Since the early Christian era, the inhabitants of Maghdouché have venerated the cave where the Virgin Mary is said to have rested while she waited for her son, Jesus to finish preaching in Sidon.
 Saint Helena asked the Bishop of Tyre to consecrate a little chapel at the cave in Maghdouché.
 She sent the people of Maghdouché an icon of the mother and child and some altar furnishings.
 Historians believe that Saint Helena asked the people to name the chapel, and they named it "Our Lady of Awaiting" because it was there that the holy mother waited for her son.
 Mantara is derivative of the Semitic root ntr, which means “to wait."